Koha-Community/kohadocs/source/tools.rst

 -  Choose if you'd like Koha to try to split your call numbers (usually used on spine labels)

--  Finally choose your text settings such as alignment, font type and size.
+-  Choose your text settings such as alignment, font type and size.
+You can also italicize the title by checking the 'Oblique title' box.

 After saving, your layouts will appear on the 'Manage layouts' page.